igorzizinio/league-stats-api/README.md

 # League Statas API

-The backend for the [League Stats](https://github.com/igorzizinio/League-Stats) app
+The backend for the [League Stats](https://github.com/igorzizinio/League-Stats) app.

+Note: this project is also a "learning project" (i never used Golang before)

 ## TODO